Add a Groundplex

-The Snaplexes screen allows the Environment admins to create the Groundplex, add nodes to the Groundplex, and also edit the Snaplex details.
-The Groundplex is required for integrating with endpoints that are not in the Cloud, such as an Oracle database instance in another data center.
+The Snaplexes screen allows Environment admins to create a Groundplex, add nodes to a Groundplex, and edit the Snaplex details.

-The following procedure provides the general steps for creating a Snaplex.
+The general steps for creating a Groundplex include:

-2. Specify the details to configure the Groundplex in the Settings, Logging, Node properties, and Node proxies tabs.
+1. Specify the details in the Settings, Logging, Node properties, and Node proxies tabs to configure the Groundplex.

-3. Click Save.
-The Groundplex created is added to the Snaplex list.
+2. Click Save.
+The new Groundplex is added to the Snaplex list.

-For detailed description of the values to be specified refer to the following table.
+For detailed descriptions of the fields on each tab refer to the following table.

 Field Description